Here’s What Winter Weather Will Look Like Across Canada This Year

 Southern Quebec

-You’re expected to have a warmer than normal winter, but you’re forecasted to pay for it with extra rain and snow.
+You’re expected to have a warmer-than-normal winter, but you’re predicted to pay for it with extra rain and snow.
 The flurries are expected to start flying mid-November with the cold settling in at the end of December.
 Bundle up!

 Southern Ontario